Coming Together to Prioritize Mental Health for Young Adults in Nova Scotia

 Safe, Inclusive, and Anonymous in a Digital World

-Togetherall provides an anonymous online peer-to-peer support community that’s available to members 24/7, with registered mental health practitioners monitoring the platform around the clock to ensure their safety.
+Togetherall provides an anonymous online peer-to-peer support community that’s available to members 24/7, with licensed clinicians monitoring the platform around the clock to ensure their safety.

 “Youth access their world online, which is why [this partnership] marks another incredible milestone for the delivery of technology-based solutions within Nova Scotia.
 The QEII Foundation is proud to partner with Nova Scotia Health, RBC Future Launch and Togetherall on this new initiative, which will support the mental health of Nova Scotia’s youth when and where they need it most,” said Susan Mullin, president and CEO of the QEII Foundation.